David Clatworthy: Career

 He made notable performances in many theatre plays such as; The King and I, Life Is a Pitch, Macbeth, Revamp, The Boys Next Door, and Beyond Therapy.
 He played the role "Jamie" in Long Day’s Journey Into Night, where he won the Fleur Du Cap Award for Best Supporting Actor.
 Apart from that, he was also nominated for a Fleur Du Cap Award and the Dalro award in 1989.
-In 1990, he made film debut with Return to Justice and played the role "Hayes".
+In 1990, he made his film debut with Return to Justice and played the role "Hayes".

 In 2008, he acted in the SABC2 television sitcom On the Couch with the role "Arno".
 In 2012, he starred as "Commander Schoeman" in the Mzansi Magic crime drama serial Mshika-shika.
 In 2013, he made a guest role in the SABC3 sitcom Safe.
 In 2016, he joined with the kykNET Afrikaans soap opera Getroud met Rugby and played the role "Gerald Richter".
 In the meantime, he also became a director of the show.
 In 2018, he played the role "Clive Wright" in SABC2 sitcom Konsternasie Oppie Stasie.
 Other than that, he acted in the international science fiction film District 9 and joined with the first season of Netflix film The Crown.

 Apart from cinema, theatre and television, he rendered his voice in over 100 radio dramas.
 Some his other notable film appearances came through, Mia et le lion blanc, Harry Game, Young Ones, The Making of the Mahatma, Everyman's Taxi, Lunar Cop, Verraaiers, Platteland, and Winnie Mandela.